karthizeyan/nvm-latests/README.md

 Here's what I'm doing right now

 ## Todo
-- Home page has copy-button for the script to get it on clipboard
-- Home page has copy-button for the script to get it on clipboard with sudo-prefix
 - /script returns the raw script for curl-ling scenarios
 - deploy to Heroku
 - latests version is stored (where?) and only looked up once per day

 ## Doing
+- Home page has copy-button for the script to get it on clipboard
-- Home page has created link for the latests version
+- Home page has copy-button for the script to get it on clipboard with sudo-prefix

 ## Done
+- Home page has link for the latests version
 - add Makefile
 - add config object
 - set up inital structure of project